frpeters/RGBDPointCloud/README.md

 And you will get the output result.pcd which can be viewed with pcl_viewer.

-To make a .pcd file out of a set of depth images and a matrix of poses you will use the depthSceneToPCD.m file, you first need to write your matrix of poses into the variable "poses".
-Then copy all t he depth images into the same folder name them with this convention: "00000-depth.png", "00001-depth.png", "00002-depth.png", etc. And then change the loop in line 892:
+To make a .pcd file out of a set of depth images you will use the index2.m file.
+Copy all t he depth images into the same folder name them with this convention: "00000-depth.png", "00001-depth.png", "00002-depth.png", etc. And then change the loop in line 892:

 'for i=1:100'